Fluxx/exam/README.rst

 Usage
 --------

-Usage of Exam is best described with a hypothetical test case which exhibits all of exam' features:
+Usage of Exam is best described with a hypothetical test case which exhibits all of exam's features:

 .. code:: python